likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario5/05-DC2_cephmetrics_configuration.md

                         recovering shards: [52]
 ```

-From the Grafana ceph-metrics dashboard select the "Ceph Cluster" dashboard, You will be able to see the troughput and IOPs per pool, and we can see that the busiest pool is the `dc2.rgw.buckets.data`.
+From the Grafana ceph-metrics dashboard select the "Ceph Pools" dashboard, You will be able to see the troughput and IOPs per pool, and we can see that the busiest pool is the `dc2.rgw.buckets.data`.
 For example You can also check the TOP 5 pools by capacity used.

 <center><img src="scenario5/images/04cephmetrics-pools.png" style="width:1200px;" border=0/></center>